jsthomas/jsthomas.github.io/content/map_profiling.md

    than the naive tail recursive implementation, taking about 60-80% of the time to do the same work depending on the size of the list.

-2. There are clear benefits to both loop-unrolling and hybridizing.
+2. There are clear benefits to both unrolling and hybridizing.
 Hybridizing lets us take an implementation that performs well on long lists (`batteries`), and make it even better by combining it with one that's fast on short lists, to produce